Cahuita Beautiful Coral Reefs Papagayo Pacific Coast Warm Waters Cocos Island Adventure

 Papagayo in Guanacaste features a rocky coastline that’s packed with great snorkeling sites.
 With many protected bays and inlets, the area is an excellent spot for snorkeling, kayaking, and boat tours.

-Remember to always snorkel responsibly by respecting the marine environment, using reef-safe sunscreen, and following local regulations and guidelines to protect Costa Rica's precious marine ecosystems.
+You can learn the basic scuba diving skills and get your PADI certificate in Costa Rica.
+Remember to always do diving responsibly by respecting the marine environment, using reef-safe sunscreen and following local regulations and guidelines to protect Costa Rica's precious marine ecosystems.

 Contact our experts to include Snorkeling in Costa Rica by visiting our Costa Rica Trip Planner!